-- Participation in college drama productions.
-Selection as cast or crew member for semester production.
-Two laboratory hours per week. - 2251 - 2173 Interpersonal Communication.
+Techniques in the application of makeup for the stage.
+Three lecture hours per week.

+2173 Interpersonal Communication.
 (3) Prerequisite: SPT 1113 Theory and analysis of two-person (one on one) dialogue.
 The course explores topics such as perception, listening, conflict management, relationship building and maintenance, and relational power.